 sudo smbpasswd -a $USER

-Finally, you can access this shared folder remotely via the username for login this Ubuntu system, but another password you just set specially for network share.
+Finally, you can access this shared folder remotely via the username for current login user in Ubuntu system, but with another password you just set specially for network share.

-- Account: user-name you use to login the Ubuntu system (run
+• Account: user-name for logging into the Ubuntu system (run whoami to tell).

 4. How to access the shared folder